Topological fields with a generic derivation: Open expansions of topological fields

-When $K$ is a dp-minimal field, a result of W. Johnson \cite[Theorem 1.3]{johnson18} guarantees the existence of a definable $V$-topology, equivalently a field topology induced either by a non-trivial valuation or an absolute value \cite{PZ}.
+If $K$ is an ordered field and the order is $\cL$-definable, then the order topology on $K$ is an $\cL$-definable field topology.
+Similarly, if $(K,v)$ is a valued field and the relation $\Div\coloneqq\{(x,y)\in K^2 : v(x)\leqslant v(y)\}$ is $\cL$-definable, then the valuation topology on $K$ is an $\cL$-definable field topology.
+When $\cK$ is a dp-minimal field, a result of W. Johnson \cite[Theorem 1.3]{johnson18} guarantees the existence of a definable $V$-topology on $K$ (equivalently a field topology induced either by a non-trivial valuation or an absolute value \cite{PZ}).